medic/cht-docs/content/en/contribute/medic/product-development-process/code-health.md

 The Code Health process is intended to ensure we are being responsible about keeping our code and system up-to-date and “healthy” while we focus on work via OKRs.

 The process is done by software engineers and works with a weekly rotation.
 It is also important to note that this is *not an “on call” system*.
-It is just about stepping out of the regular outcome-driven Focused Group work to get some other small tickets taken care of.
+It is just about stepping out of the regular outcome-driven Focused Working Group work to get some other small tickets taken care of.

 In general, a Code Health week should feel like spending a week knocking out a bunch of little satisfying things.